Patch

 See the documentation on Patch.select and Patch.pass_filter for more details.

-Patches implement common operators which means that many ufunc type operations can be applied directly on a patch with built-in python operators.
+Patches implement many ufunc type operations which are applied directly to a patch using built-in python operators.

 Patch operations with scalars